Song of the Sea

-The Song of the Sea (שִׁירַת הַיָּם), also known as Az Yashir Moshe (אָז יָשִׁיר מֹשֶׁה) and Mi Chamocha (מִי־כָמֹכָה), is a poem that appears in Exodus 15:1–18.
-It is followed in verses 20 and 21 by a much shorter song sung by Miriam and other women among the Israelites.
+The Song of the Sea (שִׁירַת הַיָּם), also known as Az Yashir Moshe (אָז יָשִׁיר מֹשֶׁה "then Moses will sing") and Mi Chamocha (מִי־כָמֹכָה "Who is like You?"), is a poem that appears in the Hebrew Bible in the Book of Exodus 15:1–18.
+Its first two verses are repeated in verses 20 and 21, there said to be sung by Miriam and other Israelite women.
 The Song of the Sea was sung by the Israelites after their crossing the Red Sea in safety and celebrates their freedom after generations of slavery and oppression by the Egyptians.

-The poem is included in Jewish prayer books (siddurim) and recited daily during Shacharit in traditional Judaism.
+The poem is included in Jewish prayer books (siddurim) and recited daily during Shaharit.
+The poem forms part of the sixteenth weekly Torah portion, parashat Beshalach.
+The Shabbat on which it is read is known as (שַׁבַּת שִׁירָה.
+It is one of only two sections of the Torah scroll written in a layout different from simple columns.
+The other section is the Song of Moses at the end of Deuteronomy, in the 53rd weekly portion (parashat Ha'azinu).

 The poem also comprises the first hymn of the Eastern Orthodox canon, in which it is known as the Song of Moses.
-It is also used in the Roman Catholic and other Christian liturgies the Easter Vigil, when the history of salvation as believed by Christians is recounted.
-The Christian traditions follow Revelation 15:3 by calling it the "Song of Moses" (not to be confused with the Song of Moses in the book of Deuteronomy).
+It is also used in the Catholic Church and other Christian liturgies the Easter Vigil, when the salvation history as believed by Christians is recounted.
+The Christian traditions follow Revelation 15:3 by calling it the "Song of Moses" (not to be confused with the Song of Moses in Deuteronomy).

-In Judaism, the poem forms part of the sixteenth weekly Torah portion, parshat Beshalach.
-The Shabbat on which it is read is known as (שַׁבַּת שִׁירָה.
-It is one of only two sections of the Sefer Torah (Torah scroll) that is written with a different layout from the normal simple columns.
-The other section written differently is the Song of Moses at the end of Deuteronomy, in the 53rd weekly portion (parshat Ha'azinu).

 Origin

-The Song of the Sea is noted for its archaic language.
-It is written in a style of Hebrew much older than that of the rest of Exodus.
+The Song of the Sea is noted for its archaic language, written in a form of Hebrew much older than that of the rest of Exodus.
 Some scholars consider it the oldest surviving text describing the Exodus, dating to the pre-monarchic period.
-An alternative is that it was deliberately written in an archaic style, a known literary device.
+An alternative view is that it was deliberately written in an archaic style, a known literary device.
 As such, proposed dates for its composition range from the 13th to the 5th century BCE.

-A study by Rabbi Joshua Berman found that the Exodus sea account is an appropriation of the Poem of Pentaur on the Battle of Kadesh of Ramesses II based on a close textual analysis of both works.
+A study by Joshua Berman found that the Exodus sea account is an appropriation of the Poem of Pentaur on the Battle of Kadesh of Ramesses II based on a close textual analysis of both works.
 Berman asserts that the appropriation could have deliberate satirical intent, as part of an ideological battle with Ramesses II.
 Berman notes that the Kadesh illustrations also include an appearance of an Ark of the Covenant and Tabernacle, which are an Egyptian mobile altar, which traditionally were also golden boxes with winged Isis and Nephthys facing each other and a space for a god's cartouche to be seated between them.